BradipoCoder/D7MimemailEnhancer/README.md

 -------
 When creating your mail, this module will use the `theme(['mimemail_enhancer_message__' . $module .'__'. $key], $theme_vars)` call.
 Whilst `$module` will be the name of the module initiating the mail, the `$key` can be a custom string defined by each module.
 (For example the 'webform' module uses the 'submission' key when sending mails.)

 This allows you a great deal of flexibility.
 In the above case of the ($module='webform', $key='submission') this pattern definition will instruct D7 to look for template files in this order:

 - mimemail-enhancer-message--webform--submission.tpl.php
 - mimemail-enhancer-message--webform.tpl.php
 - mimemail-enhancer-message.tpl.php

-You can pick up the default 'mimemail-enhancer-message.tpl.php' theme file from the theme folder of this module, copy it into your template directory and do you customizations.
+You can pick up the default 'mimemail-enhancer-message.tpl.php' theme file from the theme folder of this module, copy it into your template directory and do your customizations.

 Obviuously, you can always hook into the preprocess of 'mimemail_enhancer_message' and add your own theme_hook_suggestions.